OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 ## PL/SQL collections
 * Can be the following types:
     * Associative array (or index-by table) (PL/SQL TABLE)
-    * Nested table
+    * Nested table:
+        * a nested table is like a one-dimensional array with an arbitrary number of elements
+        * a nested table is a column type that holds a set of values
+        * The database stores the rows of a nested table in no particular order
     * Variable-size array (varray)
+        * A variable-size array (varray) is an item of the data type VARRAY
+        *
 * These composite variables have internal components that you can treat as individual variables
-* In a collection, the internal components are always of the same data type, and are called elements
+* In a collection, **the internal components are always of the same data type, and are called elements**
 * In a record, the internal components can be of different data types, and are called fields